algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 ### MacOs users

-To run the virtual processor, you will need to install the latest version of GCC compilor.
+To run the virtual processor, you will need to install the latest version of GCC compiler.
 You can do so by running the following command in your terminal:
 ```shell
 brew install gcc
 ```